Safeguarding children and families during the COVID-19 crisis

 This quick guide is for practitioners working to safeguard children and families during the COVID-19 outbreak, including social workers and those working in social care settings.

-As some legal restrictions have been re-introduced in response to a new variant and rising infection rates, the impact of COVID-19 is still very significant and as a practitioner you continue to face challenges to support and safeguard vulnerable children and families.
+COVID-19 will continue to be part of our lives for the foreseeable future, so as a practitioner you will continue to face challenges to support and safeguard vulnerable children and families.
 During this time of continued uncertainty, it is particularly important to safeguard children who may be at an increased risk of abuse, harm and exploitation from a range of sources.
 However, it is equally important to safeguard families, with parents facing significant pressures to continue to protect and promote the welfare of their children.
 These parents may already be struggling and so with additional pressure the likelihood of harm or significant harm may increase.

 We have long recognised the relationship between poverty and the safeguarding of children and families.
 Where families are unable to meet the basic needs of children, this can, in some cases, lead to an increased likelihood of abuse, neglect and harm.
 During the COVID-19 outbreak, where paid work is threatened or has been lost or where families are forced to isolate, this risk of poverty increases and challenges the ability of families to be able to follow Government health advice.